An ocean topographical map with a blue gradient background and silver translucent lines

 Students and prospective students may find the resources of the State Council of Higher Education for Virginia (SCHEV) of use in planning for college and careers.
 SCHEV has created an institutional profile for each Virginia public college and university, and for each independent college or university participating in the Virginia Tuition Assistance Grant Program.

 This information has been published in accordance with the Southern Association of Colleges and Schools Commission on Colleges policy.
-Additional information is available through the Office of Institutional Research, Analysis and Reports.
+Additional information is available through the Office of Assessment and Accreditation.

-The graduation rates of CNU’s freshman cohorts have also continued to grow, thanks to various university-initiated strategies.
+The graduation rates of CNU’s freshman cohorts have continued to grow, thanks to various university-initiated strategies.
 For the purposes of these studies, graduation rates indicate a percentage of the freshman cohort that graduated from Christopher Newport in six years.
-Christopher Newport University’s goal is to increase our six-year graduate rate to 80 percent.
+Christopher Newport’s aspirational goal is to increase our six-year graduate rate to 80%.

-The threshold of acceptability, representing the minimum expectation, for Christopher Newport’s six-year graduation rate was determined by taking the average IPEDs six-year graduation rate from thirteen peer institutions.
-The threshold of acceptability for our six-year graduation rate is 65 percent.
+The threshold of acceptability, representing the minimum expectation, for Christopher Newport’s six-year graduation rate was determined by taking the average IPEDs six-year graduation rate from fifteen peer institutions.
+The threshold of acceptability for our six-year graduation rate is 66%.

 Loading...